aslamdoctor/search-attributes-for-woocommerce/README.md

 # Search Attributes for WooCommerce

-Search Attributes for WooCommerce is a plugin that enables Product search form to look into Product Attribute Names.
+Search Attributes for WooCommerce is a WordPress Plugin that enables Product search form to look into Product Attribute Names.

 E.g. as show in plugin screenshots, you can search products using color name.